Before And After Pictures After The Pantry Organizing Challenge

 What I love about organizing is that some really simple solutions will make such a dramatic difference, and make things so much easier for you to find what you need.

 You did a wonderful job Susan!
 Thanks so much for blogging about the challenge.

 She said, "Hi Taylor!
 I posted about this week's challenge on my blog and shared before and after photos.

 I'm really happy with the way it turned out and even better was that it took less time than I thought it would!

 You did a great job Caroline!
 Thanks so much for joining the challenges and blogging about them.
 I can't wait to see what you accomplish next.

-Have these before and after pictures inspired you to organize your food storage areas and pantry now too?
+Have these before and after pictures inspired you to organize your pantry now too?

 I sure hope so.
-If so, I encourage you to take the Organize Pantry Challenge, which provides step by step instructions for how to proceed.
+If so, I encourage you to take the Week #3 Challenge all about your food storage areas, which provides step by step instructions for how to proceed.